Italian diaspora: From Italian unification to World War I

 The Unification of Italy broke down the feudal land system, which had survived in the south since the Middle Ages, especially where land had been the inalienable property of aristocrats, religious bodies or the king.
-The breakdown of feudalism, however, and redistribution of land did not necessarily lead to small farmers in the south winding up with land of their own or land they could work and make profit from.
+The breakdown of feudalism and the ensuing redistribution of land, however, did not necessarily lead to small farmers in the south winding up with land they could own, work, and profit from.
 Many remained landless, and plots grew smaller and smaller and so less and less productive, as land was subdivided amongst heirs.
+The transition was not smooth for the south (the "Mezzogiorno").
+The path to unification and modernization created a divide between Northern and Southern Italy called Southern question.

-Between 1860 and World War I, 9 million Italians left permanently of a total of 16 million who emigrated, most travelling to North or South America.
+Between 1860 and the start of World War I in 1914, 9 million Italians left permanently of a total of 16 million who emigrated, most travelling to North or South America.
 The numbers may have even been higher; 14 million from 1876 to 1914, according to another study.
 Annual emigration averaged almost 220,000 in the period 1876 to 1900, and almost 650,000 from 1901 through 1915.
 Prior to 1900 the majority of Italian immigrants were from northern and central Italy.
 Two-thirds of the migrants who left Italy between 1870 and 1914 were men with traditional skills.
 Peasants were half of all migrants before 1896.